 To come to Yale-NUS College as a visiting student you will need to complete the visiting student application form found below.
 Deadlines are as follows:

-Step 3: NUS deadline for submission of supporting documents by October 15, 2017/May 1, 2018.
+Step 3: NUS deadline for submission of supporting documents in hard copy by May 1, 2018/October 15, 2018.
 (Details to be provided after submission of Step 1.)